corwin-bell/chat_gpt_extension/README.md

 - submits prompt to OpenAI API and stores response with the `handleSumbit()` function
 - then converts the response into a more user-friendly components to be sent to the UI

+The general approach for handling UI interactions and rendering is based on guidance from this [article](https://norahsakal.com/blog/create-gpt3-chrome-extension/)

 #### Secrets storage (.env)
 The `.env` file stores the API Key read by the `OpenAI()` function.
 This keeps the API Key hidden from the codebase but visible to the bundled code used by the client.